truenas/middleware/docs/userguide/freenas_sharing.rst

 username or password, there is no way to differentiate which users accessed or modified the data on the share.
 This type of configuration is best suited for small networks where quick and easy access to the share is more important than the security of the data on the share.

-To configure an unauthenticated CIFS share, click "Wizard", then click the "Next" button twice to display the screen shown in Figure 10.4b.
-Complete the following fields in this screen:
+To configure an unauthenticated CIFS share, input the following information:

 #. **Share name:** input a name for the share that is useful to you.
 In this example, the share is named *cifs_insecure*.

 #.
-Click the button for "Windows (CIFS)" and check the box for "Allow Guest".
+Check the box for "Allow Guest".

 #.
-Click the "Ownership" button.
 Click the drop-down "User" menu and select "nobody".
-Click the "Return" button to return to the previous screen.

-#.
-Click the "Add" button. **If you forget to do this, the share will not be created**.
-Clicking the "Add" button will add an entry to the "Name" frame with
-   the name that you typed into "Share name".

 **Figure 10.4b: Creating an Unauthenticated CIFS Share**

 .. image:: images/cifs7.png

-Click the "Next" button twice, then the "Confirm" button to create the share.
-The Wizard will automatically create a dataset for the share and start the CIFS service for you, so that the share is immediately available.
+Once you click "OK", FreeNAS® will automatically create a dataset for the share and start the CIFS service for you, so that the share is immediately available.
 The new share will also be added as an entry to :menuselection:`Sharing --> Windows (CIFS)`.

 Users can now access the share from any CIFS client and should not be prompted for their username or password.
 For example, to access the share from a Windows